chbh-opensource/mri-on-bear-edu/docs/setting-up.md

-# Setting up access to BlueBEAR and the BEAR Portal
+# Accessing BlueBEAR and the BEAR Portal

 Before you start with any workshop materials you will need to familiarise yourself with CHBH’s computational resources (BlueBEAR).
 The following pages are aimed at helping you get started.